-- d) The Stage Director will give clear indications as to when a team may commence and must finish rehearsal, as well as advising time remaining at appropriate intervals (e.g. half way, 10 and 5 minutes from the end and again at the end. - e) In the event of a technical problem beyond the control of the team the Stage Director will stop the clock and re-start once the problem has been solved. - f) Any contravention of procedures should be reported to the Organising Secretary as soon as possible.
+- d) The Stage Director will give clear indications as to when a team may commence and must finish rehearsal, as well as advising time remaining at appropriate intervals (e.g. half way, 10 and 5 minutes from the end and again at the end. - e) The Stage Director will establish with the team when the performance timing will begin. - f) Teams will be allowed to assemble items of furniture and staging, which have been broken down for transport outwith the technical rehearsal timing. - g) In the event of a technical problem beyond the control of the team, the Stage Director will stop the clock and re-start once the problem has been solved. - h) Any contravention of procedures should be reported to the Organising Secretary as soon as possible.

-11.7.
+12.7.
 Performance